HomeDing/homeding.github.io/elements/sensors.md

 When returning `true` and an empty string back it is assumed that the sensor cannot be reached and this will end the current data retrieval.

-## Sending Actions With Sensor Data.
+## Sending Actions With Sensor Data

 > void SendValues(&values);